-SPEEDWAY AND SWAN is a fortnightly one-hour free-format radio program that presents contemporary poetry against a context of variously compatible and offbeat musical selections.
-Culling from the exceptional libraries of his partners, the University of Arizona Poetry Center and KXCI 91.3FM Tucson Community Radio, host Susan Briante is joined in conversation each episode by a guest co-host who brings to the hour a selection of poetry from his or her personal canon, which, along with the freshest and best from the "new shelves," they read live.
+SPEEDWAY & SWAN is a monthly, one-hour free-format radio program that presents contemporary poetry against a context of variously compatible and offbeat musical selections.
+Culling from the exceptional libraries of her partners, the University of Arizona Poetry Center and KXCI 91.3 Tucson Community Radio, host Susan Briante is joined in conversation each episode by a rotating guest co-host who brings to the hour a selection of poetry from his or her personal canon, which, along with the freshest and best from the "new shelves," they read live.
 Episodes 1-32 were hosted by Speedway & Swan creator Brian Blanchfield.

 Since 1983, KXCI 91.3 FM has been committed to connecting Tucson and Southern Arizona to one another and to the world with informative, engaging, and creative community-based radio programming.

 Speedway & Swan host Susan Briante’s most recent book The Market Wonders (Ahsahta Press) was a finalist for the National Poetry Series.
 The Kenyon Review calls it “masterful at every turn.”
 She is also the author of the poetry collections Pioneers in the Study of Motion and Utopia Minus (an Academy of American Poets Notable Book of 2011), both from Ahsahta Press.
 Briante has received grants and awards from the Atlantic Monthly, the MacDowell Colony, the Academy of American Poets, the Dorothy Sargent Rosenberg Memorial Fund and the US-Mexico Fund for Culture.
 She is an associate professor of creative writing and literature at the University of Arizona.